YosysHQ/nextpnr/docs/archapi.md

 delay_t maxDelay() const { return delay; }
 ```

+A default constructor must be provided that sets all delays to zero; and a constructor taking a single `delay_t` that sets all delays to that value.

 ### BelId

 A type representing a bel name. `BelId()` must construct a unique null-value.
 Must provide `==`, `!=`, and `<` operators and a specialization for `std::hash<BelId>`.